Ultimate-Uno/rules/README.md

 During the beginning of your turn, you may choose to draw one magic card from the magic draw pile.
 At the end of your turn (if an UNO card is played or a magic card with the ability to end your turn is played), you must take one mana.
 Jump-Ins automatically exclude you from the last 2 rules mentioned unless you jumped in on yourself.

-Here are some the types of cards we feature:
+Here are the types of cards we feature:

 * Spell Cards - The most common card in the magic card series.
 These cards have the ability to affect anyone and anything at the table, as written on the card.
 The amount of mana needed to use the card is determined by its rarity (see PRICES below).